LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Study Results

 After analyzing the completion prompts and LLMs' predictions, we found that the \aup differences between these libraries were primarily due to the characteristics of the API usage context.
 More specifically, the usage contexts of certain APIs followed common patterns and were surrounded by related APIs, allowing advanced LLMs like CodeLlama-7b to infer the desired API functionality based on the completion prompt.
 For example, many utility APIs in TensorFlow, such as the deprecated \inlinecode{tensorflow.compat.v1.initialize\_all\_variables} and its replacement \inlinecode{tensorflow.compat.v1.global\_variables\_initializer}, were often used in recognizable patterns that were easier for LLMs to predict.
 Conversely, some APIs were used more flexibly in diverse contexts and lacked obvious combinations with other APIs, leading to low \aup for LLMs in predicting such APIs.
 For instance, many APIs in SciPy, like the deprecated \inlinecode{scipy.misc.comb} and its replacement \inlinecode{scipy.special.comb}, can be used in diverse contexts to produce combinations for a data sequence.
 Since the data sequence can originate from numerous sources and be structured in various ways (\eg Numpy array and Pandas Series), it is challenging for LLMs to predict these APIs based on the completion prompt without additional hints.

 The characteristics of API deprecations during library evolution also significantly impacted the use of deprecated APIs in LLM-based code completions.
 Some APIs were deprecated due to simple package refactoring, leading to similar usage patterns for the deprecated APIs and their replacements.
 For example, in the version 1.9.0 release of PyTorch, many APIs for tensor linear algebra were moved from the \inlinecode{torch} package to the \inlinecode{torch.linalg} package without changes to the API parameters or usage patterns (\eg \inlinecode{torch.lstsq} $\to$ \inlinecode{torch.linalg.lstsq}).
 In such cases, LLMs found it more difficult to distinguish between deprecated APIs and their replacements, resulting in more frequent use of deprecated APIs in the predicted completions.
+To further validate this attribution, we gathered prompts associated with each library from $\mathcal{O}$ and $\mathcal{U}$, denoted as $\mathcal{O}^{l}$ and $\mathcal{U}^{l}$.
+We then performed feature extraction and calculated the contextual similarity between $\mathcal{O}^{l}$ and $\mathcal{U}^{l}$ following the same approach as in Section~\ref{sec:rq2:cause}.
+A higher contextual similarity indicates that $\mathcal{O}^{l}$ and $\mathcal{U}^{l}$, before and after API deprecation, share more common contextual characteristics and usage patterns.
+Higher $\mathcal{O}^{l}$-$\mathcal{U}^{l}$ contextual similarity suggests that it is more challenging for LLMs to discern whether to use deprecated or replacing APIs based on the given prompts.
+Table~\ref{tab:rq3-ctx-sims} shows the relationship between $\mathcal{O}^{l}$-$\mathcal{U}^{l}$ contextual similarity and \dur ranges across the eight libraries, indicating that the \dur range generally increases with higher $\mathcal{O}^{l}$-$\mathcal{U}^{l}$ contextual similarity.

 \finding{ The characteristics of API deprecations during library evolution significantly impacted the use of deprecated APIs in LLM-based code completions.
 Minor changes between deprecated APIs and their replacements, such as simple package refactoring, often led to more pronounced issues with deprecated API usages. }